Gusse500/GLFS-Norsk/README.md

 `nochunks`: builds GLFS in one huge file.

-`validate`:  does an extensive check for xml errors in the book.
+`validate`:  does an extensive check for XML errors in the book.

 `glfs-patch-list`: generates a list of all GLFS controlled patches in the book.